PureNimble/ISEP-LAPR2/docs/sprintD/US010/01.requirements-engineering/Readme.md

 * Typed data:

 	* Offer Amount
+    * Client's Name

 * Selected data:

-	* Announcement.
+	* Published Announcement

 **Output Data:**

-* List of properties (for the client to choose one)
+* List of properties (for the client to choose one).
-* Message indicating that the offer was accepted in the system (in this case, if the price is equal or lower to the price set by the owner)
+* Message indicating that the offer was accepted in the system (in this case, if the price is equal or lower to the price set by the owner).
-* Message indicating that the offer was not accepted in the system (in this case, if the price is higher to the price set by the owner)
+* Message indicating that the offer was not accepted in the system (in this case, if the price is higher to the price set by the owner).
-* Message indicating that the offer was accepted in the system but there are other offers that are equal or higher in value
+* Message indicating that the offer was accepted in the system but there are other offers that are equal or higher in value.
+* Message indicating that the offer was accepted in the system successfully.
+* Message indicating that the offer was not accepted because the client has already an active offer and that he needs to wait before making a new one.

 ### 1.6.
 System Sequence Diagram (SSD)